remix-run/react-router/UPGRADE_GUIDE.md

 | `getQuery()`    | `query`                            |
 | `getRoutes()`   | `routes`                           |

+### Scrolling

+In 0.13.x we had a couple of implementations to restore scroll position, we've realized that we can build a better implementation on top of the router and will be doing that very soon, before the 1.0 final release, but it doesn't need to be baked into routing like it was before.

 ### We'll keep updating this

 There's a lot of the old API we've missed, please give the [new